project-asgard/kronmult993/README.md

 # Kronmult

-This code performs a 6-dimensional batched kronecker product on GPU and CPU (using OpenMP).
+This code implements kronmult for both GPU (using CUDA) and CPU (using OpenMP).

 It is fine-tuned for the needs of [ASGarD](https://github.com/project-asgard/asgard).
 In particular, we expect our inputs to be slender rectangular matrices.

 ## Usage